 Based on the Monroe-Kellie Doctrine, the intracranial volume [brain 80%, cerebral spinal fluid (CSF) 10%, and cerebral blood volume 10%] is fixed within the confines of the cranial vault and cannot expand.
-Since brain tissue has minimal compensatory capacity, in the presence of cerebral edema or space-occupying lesions, CSF and blood volume must decrease in order to regulate ICP.
-CSF may drain through the lumbar plexus and blood volume is tightly auto-regulated by both the PaCO2 and PaO2.
+Since brain tissue has minimal compensatory capacity, in the presence of cerebral edema or space-occupying lesions, CSF and blood volume must decrease to regulate ICP.
+CSF may drain through the lumbar plexus and blood volume is tightly autoregulated by both PaCO2 and PaO2.
 This allows cerebral blood volume to decrease, reducing ICP, while at the same time maintaining adequate CPP.

 The goal of ICP monitoring and control in the TBI patient is to maintain an appropriate CPP [defined as mean arterial pressure (MAP) minus ICP] through either increasing MAP or decreasing ICP.
-A variety of therapies may be applied to lower ICP and reduce cerebral edema in an attempt to maintain sufficient CPP to provide adequate oxygen delivery to avoid secondary cerebral injury due to ischemia.
+A variety of therapies may be applied to lower ICP and reduce cerebral edema to maintain sufficient CPP to provide adequate oxygen delivery to avoid secondary cerebral injury due to ischemia.
 There is a delicate balance between increasing cerebral perfusion and keeping ICP and cerebral edema minimized.